Semantic conventions for CLI (command line interface) programs

 Execution (callee) spans

-process.executable.name | string | The name of the process executable.
-On Linux based systems, can be set to the Name in proc/[pid]/status .
-On Windows, can be set to the base name of GetProcessImageFileNameW . | otelcol | Required | |
+process.executable.name | Required | string | The name of the process executable.
+On Linux based systems, this SHOULD be set to the base name of the target of /proc/[pid]/exe.
+On Windows, this SHOULD be set to the base name of GetProcessImageFileNameW. | otelcol | |

-process.exit.code | int | The exit code of the process. | 127 | Required | |
+process.exit.code | Required | int | The exit code of the process. | 127 | |

-process.pid | int | Process identifier (PID). | 1234 | Required | |
+process.pid | Required | int | Process identifier (PID). | 1234 | |

-error.type | string | Describes a class of error the operation ended with.
-[1] | timeout ; java.net.UnknownHostException ; server_certificate_invalid ; 500 | Conditionally Required if and only if process.exit.code is not 0 | |
+error.type | Conditionally Required if and only if process.exit.code is not 0 | string | Describes a class of error the operation ended with.
+[1] | timeout; java.net.UnknownHostException; server_certificate_invalid; 500 | |

-process.command_args | string[] | All the command arguments (including the command/executable itself) as received by the process.
-On Linux-based systems (and some other Unixoid systems supporting procfs), can be set according to the list of null-delimited strings extracted from proc/[pid]/cmdline .
-For libc-based executables, this would be the full argv vector passed to main . | ["cmd/otecol", "--config=config.yaml"] | Recommended | |
+process.command_args | Recommended | string[] | All the command arguments (including the command/executable itself) as received by the process.
+On Linux-based systems (and some other Unixoid systems supporting procfs), can be set according to the list of null-delimited strings extracted from proc/[pid]/cmdline.
+For libc-based executables, this would be the full argv vector passed to main.
+SHOULD NOT be collected by default unless there is sanitization that excludes sensitive data. | ["cmd/otecol", "--config=config.yaml"] | |

-process.executable.path | string | The full path to the process executable.
-On Linux based systems, can be set to the target of proc/[pid]/exe .
-On Windows, can be set to the result of GetProcessImageFileNameW . | /usr/bin/cmd/otelcol | Recommended |
+process.executable.path | Recommended | string | The full path to the process executable.
+On Linux based systems, can be set to the target of proc/[pid]/exe.
+On Windows, can be set to the result of GetProcessImageFileNameW. | /usr/bin/cmd/otelcol |

-SHOULD be predictable, and SHOULD have low cardinality.
+[1] error.type: The error.type SHOULD be predictable, and SHOULD have low cardinality.

-is set to a type (e.g., an exception type), its
+When error.type is set to a type (e.g., an exception type), its

 canonical class name identifying the type within the artifact SHOULD be used.